kevtronix/Blogfolio/README.md

 * Responsiveness: Enhance the website's design to better accommodate smaller scale devices, ensuring a positive user experience across all device types.
 * Host the project on Google Cloud while server is being set up
 * Blog functionality - connected to database
-* Optimize the log in page so that it is able to navigate to the home page after logging in
+* Show specific views to authenticated user

 * TODO:
     * Optimize the log in page so that it is able to navigate to the home page after logging in
-    * Show specific views to authenticated user
+    * Store a retrieved blog post into local storage and check to see if its there in context before making a request to the server
     * Project Database functionality
     * Handle situations for errors in blog retrieval
     * Image showcase